h587916/Inferno-App/README.md

 ---

 ## 3. Clone the Repository

-Clone this repository using Git:
+Clone this repository using Git (or simply download the ZIP):

 ```bash
 git clone https://github.com/h587916/Inferno-App.git